 > The teamwork of the lifeguards.
 Despite the seriousness of the situation, there is impeccable teamwork and everyone remains calm.

 > The quick arrival of the defibrillator.
 The lead lifeguard asked for a defibrillator immediately after they discovered Takahiro was in cardiac arrest.
 Prompt access to a defibrillator will significantly increase the chances of a casualty surviving a cardiac arrest.
 This is all part of the Chain of Survival to help victims of sudden cardiac arrest survive.

-I’d reccomend that first aid trainers definitely show this on first aid courses as it is a valuable teaching tool.
-If you want to download the video, you can use YouTube Downloader (free!).
+I’d recommend that first aid trainers definitely show this on first aid courses as it is a valuable teaching tool.